 These air fryer lemon blueberry mini cakes are soft, fluffy, and full of fresh flavor.
-If you love the combo of lemon and blueberry, you are going to really enjoy these.
+They come together quickly and taste like something you’d get from a bakery.

 Why You’ll Love This Recipe